JohnnyMohawk/jna-netlify-cms-blog/content/posts/post-two.md

 ---
-title: Post Two
+title: The Job
 status: Published
 date: '2018-03-28'
-postFeaturedImage: /images/uploads/vyouw5byhlc.jpeg
+postFeaturedImage: /images/uploads/TAD-JM.jpg
 excerpt: This is an excerpt of Post Two
 categories:
   - category: Code